THE ROYAL PRIESTHOOD

 The purpose of the coming of the Lord is to drive evil from the world.
 The Lord Jesus will return, call up His saints to Himself, and then descend upon the earth.
 All that is of Satan shall be removed.
 The sons of God will go throughout the earth, destroying sin and lifting the Divine curse from nature.
 The saints, the members of the royal priesthood, shall govern with the rod of iron.
 All who resist will be broken to pieces just as clay pots are smashed when struck with an iron rod.

-We see a picture of the iron hand of the priesthood in the incident concerning Phinehas, the priest of God.
+We see a picture of the iron hand of the priesthood in the response of Phinehas, the priest of God, when he saw a couple fornicate:

 Notice the response of the Lord to the action of Phinehas.